15 Incredible Festivals in Oaxaca to Experience in 2023

 Final Thoughts About Oaxaca Festivals

-Can you feel the rich culture that flows through these festivals?
-If you’ve ever visited Oaxaca, you know that vibrant energy can be felt throughout the city.
-On any given day you may run into a comparsa or other special event.
+Can you feel the rich culture that flows through many of these festivals?
+If you’ve visited Oaxaca, you know that vibrant energy can be felt throughout the city.
+On any given day you may run into a parade or other special event.